The William Arthur Rudd Memorial Trust

 Application Success Factors

-• Align with general charitable purposes as recognized under UK charity law
+• Align with general charitable purposes as recognised under UK charity law

 • Be a registered charity operating primarily in the United Kingdom (or occasionally in Spain)

-Without published case studies of funded projects or stated preferences, it is not possible to identify specific themes or characteristics that increase likelihood of funding.
+Without published case studies of funded projects or stated preferences, it is not possible to identify specific themes or characteristics that increase likelihood of funding beyond the general charitable purposes outlined above.

 Key Takeaways for Grant Writers